Mithu Alur: Spastics Society of India

-Academic career
+Later career

-Alur's research work has been instrumental in guiding government policy for people with disability.
-Her 1998 PhD thesis "Invisible Children – A Study of Policy Exclusion", also published as a book in 2003, examined the Government of India's policy for the disabled.
-It followed the evolution of educational policy in India for disabled children with specific reference to the Government of India's pre-school programme called the Integrated Child Development Services (ICDS).
-Her research found massive exclusion of children and people with disabilities from services and even from Government programmes targeted at the vulnerable and weaker sections of society to the extent of nutrition being denied to children with disabilities.
-Her finding that over 90% people with disabilities, or around 70 million people, are excluded from services of any kind provided the seminal statistics for those working in the disability sector to push for better care of people with disabilities.
+Alur's research has contributed to the drafting of government policy towards people with disability.
+Her 1998 Ph.D thesis "Invisible Children – A Study of Policy Exclusion", also published as a book in 2003, assessed the evolution of educational policy in India for disabled children, with specific reference to the Indian government's pre-school programme, the Integrated Child Development Services (ICDS).
+Her research found widespread exclusion of children and people with disabilities from services, including from government programmes targeted at vulnerable sections of society, to the extent that nutrition was denied to children with disabilities.
+Her finding that over 90% people with disabilities (around 70 million people) were excluded from services of any kind was widely cited by reformers in the disability sector to push for improvements in care for people with disabilities.